ansible/ansible/docs/docsite/rst/vault.rst

 ````````````````````````````

 If you have existing files that you wish to encrypt, use
-the :ref:`ansible-vault encrypt` command.
+the :ref:`ansible-vault encrypt <ansible_vault_encrypt>` command.
 This command can operate on multiple files at once:

 .. code-block:: bash